eraynal/Game1/README.md

 A little game to get started with unity.
 Controls are :
 - Arrow keys for directions
--Q key for interactions (open chest and break grass for the moment)
+- Q key for interactions (open chest and break grass for the moment)